― Pema Chödrön, When Things Fall Apart:

 I consider myself lucky to have come of age in the late 60's, a time when a lot of us caught the tidal wave of a worldwide Collective Kensho, and surfed our way into personal mystical experiences.
 Back then, many of us sailed through modes of consciousness where the Teachings of Jesus and Buddha made perfect sense.
 The bottom line?
-There was spiritual plane of existence.
-We saw it with our own eyes, felt it with our own hearts.
+There was a spiritual plane of existence.
+We saw it with our own eyes, and felt it with our own hearts.

-And yet -- here's where Practice comes in -- a lot of us came to understand that "knowing" that we are All One and that Love IS the Answer, doesn't quite hack it.
+And yet -- here's where Practice comes in -- a lot of us came to understand that "knowing" that we are All One and that Love IS the Answer, doesn't quite cut it.
 In fact, clinging to that experience as a belief structure could lead to all sorts of side-effects: arrogance, self-righteousness, and closed mindedness perhaps being three of the most obnoxious.
 (I've managed to manifest each and everyone of them all too often over the years.)

 Although I hadn't realized at the time, the Practice that emerged wasn't about taking a magic carpet ride to ecstatic states.
 It would involve diving into the nether realms of my own subconscious.
-Over time, it entailed exploring and reconfiguring the framework of conditioned belief structures, thought, and feeling that had always operated beneath the level of conscious awareness.
+Over time, it entailed exploring and re-configuring the framework of conditioned belief structures, thought, and feeling that had always operated beneath the level of conscious awareness.
 That conditioned point of view that some refer to as the ego, continued to freeze the world I lived in, separating me from aspects of myself and the One Love that exists at the Heart of Being moment to moment.

 This is where meditation comes in.

-The development of a regular meditation practice can be extremely helpful in deepening an awareness of the essentially spacious quality of consciousness that always exists within and beyond the constrains of our conditioned patterns.
+The development of a regular meditation practice can be extremely helpful in deepening an awareness of the essentially spacious quality of consciousness that always exists within and beyond the constraints of our conditioned patterns.
 It can also afford us the opportunity to gaze at the essentially fluid nature of all experience.
 This may be a bit unsettling at first because the thrust of our ego conditioning is to "nail down" a fixed reality.

 Believe it or not, that may be the easy part.